 Chief Executive Officer

-As 4-H Canada’s leader and a visionary in the field of positive youth development, Shannon has more than 20 years of experience with youth development organizations.
-After getting her start with Outward Bound in western Canada, Shannon went on to leadership opportunities with several youth organizations, including The Princeton Blairstown Center at Princeton University, and the Tim Horton Children’s Foundation.
-Shannon was recently appointed as Chair of the Global 4-H Network Board of Directors, where she contributes her leadership skills and a Canadian perspective to the worldwide 4-H movement.
-When she’s not brightening up the national office with her dedication, vision for positive youth development in Canada, and incredible sense of humour, Shannon spends time with her sports-crazy family: her husband, Chris, and her two sons.
+As 4-H Canada’s leader and a visionary in the field of positive youth development, Shannon has more than 25 years of experience with youth development organizations.
+After getting her start with Outward Bound in Western Canada, Shannon went on to pursue leadership opportunities with several youth organizations, including as Director of The Princeton-Blairstown Center at Princeton University, and the Tim Horton Children’s Foundation.
+In her role as CEO of 4-H Canada, one of the country’s longest-running positive youth development organizations, Shannon has led a period of rapid and impactful change in virtually every area of the organization including HR, financial performance, brand recognition and strategic direction.
+Shannon spent three years as the inaugural Chair of the Global 4-H Network Board of Directors, where she continues to contribute her leadership skills as a Director, bringing a Canadian perspective to the worldwide 4-H community.
+She was instrumental in bringing the 2017 Global 4-H Network Summit to Canada, an event that saw global 4-H youth, volunteers and professionals gather to build capacity and grow the global 4-H movement.

 Kelsey graduated from the University of Ottawa with a degree in Social Sciences before moving on to Algonquin College where she obtained a Graduate Certificate in Sports Business Management.
 She spent three years working in the sports industry first as an intern with Equestrian Canada and then Own the Podium before moving on to the role of Program Coordinator with Wrestling Canada.
 In 2015, Kelsey participated in the Parapan American Games as a Results and Scheduling Coordinator.
 An avid equestrian for 20 years, Kelsey can be found riding horses and competing at various competitions in her spare time.

-Currently in his final year at Carleton University in the Bachelor of Commerce, Honours program, Ryan is a 4-H alumnus from Huron County, Ontario.
-He brings with him a wealth of experience in the 4-H program and a strong belief in the value of 4-H. Previously, Ryan was the Communications Intern of the 2017 Global 4-H Network Summit.
-Ryan is active in his school community where he currently serves as Vice President Marketing of the Sprott Business Students’ Society.
-His passion for 4-H combined with his drive for success and experience in agriculture and non-for-profit empowers him to continue to grow the national 4-H movement.
+A graduate of Carleton University with a bachelor's degree in commerce and specialization in marketing, Ryan is a 4-H alumnus from Huron County, Ontario.
+He brings a wealth of experience in the 4-H program and a strong belief in the value of 4-H. Ryan first joined the national office team as the Communications Intern of the 2017 Global 4-H Network Summit.
+His passion for 4-H, combined with his drive for success and experience in agriculture and not-for-profit, empowers him to continue to grow the national 4-H movement.

-A fundraising professional, Megan brings a decade of sponsorship experience to the team.
-Megan joined 4-H Canada in August 2013.
-After graduating from Western University and George Brown College’s Sport and Event Marketing Postgraduate program, Megan has worked for some of Canada’s top not-for-profit organizations including the Canadian Cancer Society and Easter Seals Ontario.
+A fundraising professional, Megan brings over a decade of experience working for youth-serving organizations.
 Throughout her time in the not-for-profit sector, she has fostered strong relationships with stakeholders of all levels, instilling a culture of collaboration and high performance.
-Currently, Megan works with the Canadian 4-H Foundation Board of Trustees on strategic partnership development across the country.
+Currently, Megan leads 4-H Canada to develop transformational partnerships in the social sector with top-tier corporations and foundations to support positive youth development in Sustainable Agriculture and Food Security, Science and Technology, the Environment and Healthy Living, and Community Engagement and Communications.
 Megan grew up in Stouffville, Ontario and currently lives with her husband Seamus and sons Sam and Freddie in the heart of the Rideau Lakes.
 She enjoys spending time with family and friends and always looks forward to her upcoming travel adventures - wine tasting and exploring the globe!

 Finance and Administration Director